mmcdermottMS/cdc-poc/README.md

 1. Run the following command to configure the MongoDB connector:
    1. curl -X POST -H "Content-Type: application/json" --data "@mongo-connect-config.json" http://localhost:8083/connectors -w "\n"

+**NOTE**: for production implementations the Kafka Connector and MongoDB Plugin should be containerized and hosted within the CIAM AKS cluster

 ## Executing the POC